 Cross streams strategically

 Water-related deaths outnumber all other fatalities in U.S. national parks—even a shallow stream can pack a surprising amount of force.
 Once you’ve been knocked off your feet, you can get dragged down by the weight of your gear, hit rocks in the water, or succumb to hypothermia.

 When you encounter a stream, first toss a stick into the current; if it moves at a rate faster than a walking pace, don’t cross.
 If the tide seems safe, enter at a straight, wide section of water, and unhitch your backpack’s waist and sternum fasteners before crossing; a wet pack can pull you under.

 On May 20, 2013, Kyle McGonigle was on a dock on Kentucky’s Rough River Lake.
 A dog swimming nearby yelped, and McGonigle saw that it was struggling to stay above water.
 The 36-year-old dived in to save the dog, but both he and the animal drowned, victims of electric-shock drowning (ESD).
 Cords plugged in to an outlet on the dock and a houseboat had slipped into the water and electrified it.

 The number of annual deaths from ESD in the United States is unknown, but anecdotal evidence indicates that ESD is widespread.
 Look for outlets before diving in, and if you feel a tingle or numbness while swimming in freshwater near a boat marina, get out of the water immediately.
-Here are the signs of someone drowning you should know how to recognize.

 If you see a bear, freeze